rishitha3107/fastapi-library-book-system/README.md

 ## 🚀 Project Overview

-The **Library Book Management System** is a backend application built using **FastAPI** that allows a library to manage books, borrowing activities, and member interactions efficiently.
+The Library Book Management System is a backend application built using FastAPI that helps manage books, borrowing activities, and member interactions efficiently.

-This project was developed as part of the **FastAPI Internship Final Project**, where core backend concepts such as API design, validation, CRUD operations, workflows, filtering, searching, sorting, and pagination were implemented.
+This system demonstrates core backend concepts such as API design, request validation, CRUD operations, workflow handling, filtering, searching, sorting, and pagination.

-The system simulates a real-world library backend by allowing users to:
+It simulates how a real-world library backend works by allowing users to:

-* View available books
+View available books
-* Borrow books
+Borrow books
-* Return books
+Return books
-* Join a waiting queue when books are unavailable
+Join a waiting queue when books are unavailable
-* Search and filter books
+Search and filter books
-* Browse books using sorting and pagination
+Browse books using sorting and pagination

-All APIs were tested using **Swagger UI**.
+All APIs are tested using Swagger UI for easy interaction and verification.

 ---